oils-for-unix/oils/doc/ysh-faq.md

     write -- $x         # print $x "unmolested" in YSH

-That means we also have:
+Still removing the echo flags in YSH allowed for:

-    echo $x             # an even shorter way
+    echo $x             # an even shorter "unmolested" way

-So `echo` is technically superfluous in YSH, but it's also short, familiar, and correct.
+So `echo` is technically superfluous in YSH, but it's also a short, familiar, and correct way to compose words to print.

+Whereas `write`, by default, prints one line per argument.

-YSH isn't intended to be compatible with POSIX shell; only OSH is.
+YSH isn't primarily focused to be compatible with POSIX shell; only OSH is.

 ### How do I find all the `echo` invocations I need to change when using YSH?